 Why Perform WSUS DB Maintenance or Cleanup

-The following are the high-level activities of Software Update clients which lead to scan timeout error.
-To fix scan timeout errors for your workplace environment, you have to perform WSUS DB maintenance or cleanup regularly.
+The following are the high-level activities of Software Update clients leading to scan timeout errors.
+To fix scan timeout errors for your workplace environment, you must perform WSUS DB maintenance or cleanup regularly.

 - Whenever the SUP sync with Microsoft, the metadata information is updated in the catalog file.